-There are specialist lenders, however, that will look at offering mortgages to people in IVAs, though interest rates may be higher, the deposit required will likely be larger and every case is different so this isn’t a certainty.
+There are specialist lenders, however, that will look at offering mortgages to people in IVAs, though interest rates may be higher and the deposit required will likely be larger.
+Every case is different, so this is no certainty.

-Whilst you will have to wait until you’re IVA to be removed from your credit file, you will be able to get a mortgage after being put onto one.
+Whilst you will have to wait until your IVA is removed from your credit file, you will be able to get a mortgage after being put onto one.

 An IVA will be removed six years after it was agreed or upon completion if it takes longer than that to clear.
 Once it’s been removed, your mortgage approval chances will increase, though it should be noted that some lenders may ask if you’ve ever had an IVA which may sway their decision.

 Will other debt solutions affect my mortgage approval chances?

 Whilst an IVA will disappear from your file after six years, or until it has completed, any other debt solutions will have a negative impact on your credit rating.

 A debt management plan (DMP) is an informal solution, meaning that defaults can be added to your file whilst you’re on one.
 These can also stay on your record for six years, and the same goes for bankruptcy and CCJs.

 Once they’ve been taken off your credit file, your credit score will begin to improve, and so will your chances of getting a mortgage.
 Though, as before, lenders will still ask if you’ve ever been subject to financial hardship such as a CCJ, bankruptcy or defaults, and this will affect their decision.